 The nature of galley kitchens means the more storage, the better.
 That said, opting away from traditional wall-hung units and fitting open shelving offers a chance for a more relaxed approach, as well as being kind on the budget.

-Also, due to their simple designs, galley kitchens can usually be readily found or easily adapted from used kitchen companies or on ex-display offers.
+Also, due to their simple designs, galley kitchens can usually be readily found or easily adapted from second hand kitchen companies or on ex-display offers.

 Keeping your ear to the ground and making connections with timber or worktop merchants could also present an opportunity to capitalise on off-cuts from larger pieces.